Duncan Laurence: 2019–2021: Eurovision Song Contest, Worlds on Fire and Small Town Boy

 In January 2019, Laurence was internally selected to represent the Netherlands in the Eurovision Song Contest 2019, held in Tel Aviv, Israel.
 He was nominated by DeLange, with whom he remained in contact after The Voice.
 His song, "Arcade", was released in March 2019.
 Arriving as the main favourite to win, Laurence eventually went on to win the contest, having received a total of 498 points.
 He is the fifth Dutch entrant to win the competition, and the first since Teach-In won the Eurovision Song Contest 1975 with the song "Ding-a-dong".
 As a result of the following year's contest being cancelled due to the COVID-19 pandemic, Laurence is the longest reigning Eurovision winner, having held the title for two consecutive years.

 After his Eurovision victory, Laurence embarked on a concert tour across the Netherlands and Europe.
 On 10 June 2019, he performed at the 50th anniversary of Pinkpop Festival in Landgraaf, the first Dutch Eurovision winner to perform at the event.
-He replaced the Swedish duo First Aid Kit who dropped out due to health reasons.
+He replaced the Swedish duo First Aid Kit who dropped out for health reasons.
 On 23 October 2019, Laurence released his second single, "Love Don't Hate It".
 It was also announced that he signed a recording contract with Capitol Records.
-In 2020, the artists' entrance at Rotterdam Ahoy was re-named "Door Duncan" in his honour.
+In 2020, the artists' entrance at Rotterdam Ahoy was renamed "Door Duncan" in his honour.
 On 13 May 2020, Laurence released his first extended play (EP), Worlds on Fire, which included the singles "Arcade", "Love Don't Hate It", and "Someone Else", along with two new tracks.
 His first studio album, Small Town Boy, followed on 13 November 2020.
 It was certified platinum in the Netherlands three days after its release.
 The album's release was preceded by "Feel Something", a collaboration with fellow Dutch DJ Armin van Buuren.

 In the second half of 2020, "Arcade" went viral on video sharing service TikTok, resulting in the song's new chart success and rise in streams on various platforms.
 In January 2021, "Arcade" became the most-streamed Eurovision song on Spotify, surpassing a record previously held by Eurovision 2019 runner-up Mahmood and his entry "Soldi".
 On 12 February 2021, "Arcade" reached the UK Singles Chart's top 40, and two weeks later it peaked at number 29.
 In March, Laurence made his US television debut performing "Arcade" on Today, and later also performed the song's duet version alongside Fletcher on The Ellen DeGeneres Show.
 Following these promotional appearances, the song broke into the US Billboard Hot 100 chart, becoming the first Eurovision song in 25 years and the first Eurovision winning song in 45 years to do so; it eventually peaked at number 30.